winters27/Playlist-to-FLAC-Downloader/README.md

 5. Paste your API Key into the "CapSolver API Key" field in the script's GUI.

+* Currently, the rate for solving reCAPTCHAV2 is $0.8 / 1000 solves.

 Now, you're ready to use CapSolver with the script to automatically solve CAPTCHAs during the download process.

 ## Contributing